 Trundling across the surface of Mars as you read this is a remarkable machine.
 Perseverance – the car-sized rover that safely touched down on the Martian surface on 18 February this year – might only have a top speed of less than 0.

 Nasa's Perseverance rover, due to launch to Mars this summer, will search an ancient crater lake for signs of past life.
 But if biology ever emerged on the Red Planet, how will scientists recognise it?
-Here, mission scientist Ken Williford explains what they're looking for.
+Here, deputy project scientist Ken Williford explains what they're looking for.

 There's a new robot on the surface of Mars.
 The American space agency has successfully landed its Perseverance rover in a deep crater near the planet's equator called Jezero.

-Nasa is sending a spacecraft to Jupiter's icy moon Europa, which holds an ocean under its frozen outer shell.
-Scientists say the moon is one of the best targets in the search for the existence of alien life in our Solar System.
+Nasa is sending a spacecraft to the icy world of Europa, which holds an ocean under its frozen outer shell.
+Scientists have long regarded the moon as one of the most promising targets in the search for life elsewhere in our Solar System.

 Could "shadow life" be lurking in the deep ocean?
 Never mind Mars, alien life may be thriving right here on Earth, a major science conference has heard.